Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

     name: wlm-sessiontemplate-0.1.0
     ```

-    Alternatively, collect the sessiontemplate name used when performing the installation/configuration procedure in the Cray Operating System (COS) documentation repository.
+    Alternatively, collect the sessiontemplate name used during the Cray Operating System (COS) install.
+Refer to the "Install or Upgrade COS" procedure in the COS product stream documentation.
 Near the end of that procedure, the step to create a BOS session to boot the compute nodes should contain the name.

     ```
     ncn-w001# SESSION_NAME=wlm-sessiontemplate-0.1.0